-Based on the cash received from the Purchase Agreement and on the cash flows expected to be provided from the two financing agreements above along with the cash flows projected to result from the Company's operations, management has concluded that the Company's liquidity needs will be satisfied.
+Based on the cash received from the Purchase Agreement and on the cash flows expected to be provided from the two financing agreements above along with the cash flows projected to result from the Company's operations, management has concluded that the Company's liquidity needs over the next twelve months will be satisfied.
 The Company's short-term cash flow projections include cash flow expected to be generated from its traditional memory solutions business as well as from revenues expected to be generated by sales of its recently developed XcelaSAN product line.
 There can be no assurance, however, that in the short-term, realized revenues will be in line with the Company's projections.
-Management continues to evaluate the Company's liquidity needs and expense structure as it executes its business plan.
+Actual results may differ from such projections and are subject to certain risks including, without limitation, risks arising from: an adverse change in general economic conditions, changes in the price of memory chips, changes in the demand for memory systems for workstations and servers, changes in the demand for storage caching subsystems, increased competition in the memory systems and storage industries and other factors described in the Company's most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission.
+Management continues to evaluate the Company's liquidity needs and expense structure and adjust its business plan as necessary.